On the Resistance of Nearest Neighbor to Random Noisy Labels

-This work presents a full understanding on the robustness of nearest neighbor both theoretically and empirically.
-The main contributions can be summarized as follows: \begin{itemize} \item We provide finite-sample and distribution-dependent bounds on the consistency of nearest neighbor.
-Our theoretical results show that, for asymmetric noises, $k$-nearest neighbor is robust enough to classify most data correctly, except for a handful of totally misled examples.
-For symmetric noises, however, $k$-nearest neighbor achieves the exactly same consistent rate as that of noise-free setting, which verifies the robustness of $k$-nearest neighbor.
-We also prove the inconsistency of $1$-nearest neighbor, even for symmetric noises. \item Motivated by our theoretical analysis, we propose the \emph{Robust $k$-Nearest Neighbor} (\emph{RNN}) approach to deal with noisy labels.
-The basic idea is to make unilateral corrections to the examples misled totally by random noise, and classify the others directly by utilizing the robustness of $k$-nearest neighbor.
-Our approach also includes the noise estimations from corrupted datasets by nearest neighbor. \item Extensive experiments show the effectiveness and robustness of the proposed RNN algorithm on benchmark datasets, and theoretical results are verified empirically on synthetic dataset. \end{itemize}
+This work presents a theoretical and empirical understanding on the resistance of nearest neighbor to random noisy labels, and the main contributions can be summarized as follows: \begin{itemize} \item We provide the finite-sample and distribution-dependent bounds on the consistency of nearest neighbor.
+Our theoretical results show that, for asymmetric noises, \(k\)-nearest neighbor is robust enough to classify most data correctly, except for a handful of totally misled examples.
+For symmetric noises, however, \(k\)-nearest neighbor achieves the same consistent rate as that of noise-free setting, which verifies the resistance of \(k\)-nearest neighbor.
+We also prove the inconsistency of \(1\)-nearest neighbor even for symmetric noises. \item Motivated by the theoretical analysis, we propose the Robust \(k\)-Nearest Neighbor (R\(k\)NN) approach to deal with noisy labels with theoretical guarantee.
+The basic idea is to make unilateral corrections to examples whose labels are misled totally by random noise, and classify the others simultaneously by utilizing the robustness of \(k\)-nearest neighbor.
+Our approach also makes use of nearest neighbor to estimate noise from corrupted datasets. \item Extensive experiments show the effectiveness of our R\(k\)NN algorithm on benchmark datasets, and theoretical results are also verified empirically on synthetic dataset. \end{itemize}

-\subsection{Related work}
+\textbf{Related Work}

-\citet{Angluin:Laird1988} possibly presented the first random noise model, and this motivates a series of follow-up studies in the theoretical community.
-The finite VC-dimension has been used to characterize the learnability in \citep{Aslam:Decatur1996,Cesa-Bianchi:Dichterman:Fischer:Shamir:Simon1999}, and \citet{Ben-David:Pal:Shalev-Shwartz2009} showed the equivalence between Littlestone dimension and learnability of online mistake bound. \citet{Kearns1993} proposed the famous statistical query (SQ) model by capturing global statistical properties of large samples rather than individual example. \citet{Kalai:Servediob2005} presented theoretical analysis of boosting algorithms in the presence of random noise.
+The random noise model \citep{Angluin:Laird1988} has motivated a series of follow-up studies in the theoretical community.
+The finite VC-dimension has been used to characterize the learnability in \citep{Aslam:Decatur1996,Cesa-Bianchi:Dichterman:Fischer:Shamir:Simon1999}, and \cite{Ben-David:Pal:Shalev-Shwartz2009} showed the equivalence between Littlestone dimension and learnability of online mistake bound. \cite{Kearns1993} proposed the famous statistical query (SQ) model by capturing global statistical properties of large samples rather than individual example. \cite{Kalai:Servediob2005} made theoretical analysis of boosting algorithms in the presence of random noise.